Brianclikclak/Web-Replic-Whit_Vue/README.md

-# Web-Replic-Whit_Vue
+# Web-Replic-Whit-Vue
-Recreatin the previous landing page using Vue
+Recreating the previous landing page using Vue.